Operators compute values and may have side effects. They are not different in this respect from functions.

 Unlike function names, the operator names are not aime identifiers, but instead are composed of signs such as ‘+’ and ‘*’.

-aime operators have one or two operands.
+aime operators have one, two or three operands.
 The expression syntax has the one operand operators preceding their operand and the two operands operators appearing in between the operands, hence the prefix unary operator and infix binary operator terms.

 Unary operators include the arithmetic negation ‘-’, the no operation ‘+’ and the logical negation ‘!’.